: Okay, wait. If you guys are really us, what number are we thinking of? Future Bill and Ted

 "Paladin."
 Defender of the Faith.

-- An episode of Star Trek: The Next Generation had Worf visited by a Klingon who first claims to be an advisor, and then later admits that he is Worf's now-grown son Alexander, traveling back in time to urge current!Alexander into becoming a warrior.
-To prove his identity, Worf asks future!Alexander to tell him what Alexander's mother said before she died.
+- An episode of Star Trek: The Next Generation had Worf visited by a Klingon who first claims to be an advisor, and then later admits that he is Worf's now-grown son Alexander, traveling back in time to urge his younger self into becoming a warrior.
+To prove his identity, Worf asks future!Alexander to say what his mother said before she died.

 - In The West Wing, the word "Sagittarius" is used to denote that person knows about Jed Bartlet's MS.